kirandeepkaurkiran64-sys/Induction_response/README.md

 ## Day 3 (2nd August 2025)
 #### 9:00 to 11:00
 ### Expert lecture by Dr. Jaswinder Singh
+It's difficult to put my feelings into words.
+I am really grateful that I got a chance to watch sir live until now I have watched sir's most of the video through teachers , relatives or friends.
 #### 11:00 to 1:00
 ### Expert lecture by Dr. Priya Darshni Madam on "Universal Human Values"
+The interactive session with mam was so informative.
+All the concepts and doubts are clear when share's with mam.
+Mam shows us how Right Understanding is most important than Relationships and Physical facilities.